yock/forte/README.md

 If you're using Bundler and want to include Forte as a dependency:

     gem 'forte', '~> 1.0'

+The Forte gem is also (self-)signed as of v1.0.2, so if you prefer to install gems securely (-P HighSecurity) you can import my [public key](http://mikeyockey.com/rubygems-cert.pem) and installation will succeed.

 ##Usage
 Forte is a command line application intended for Linux or OSX.
 You can run it by calling the `forte` command with the repository uri (or local directory) that